bubonic/cmusglivme/README.md

 It will download all the artist images from discogs for the first artist found in the search term, so be precise.
 It will create a directory '/directory/of/artist/images/Arist Name` and download all images to that folder.
 Used in conjunction with cmusglivme.sh this will give you all the art you need for your party.

+# TODO

+Integrate discogsartistimgs.py to download artist art to specified artist art root directory if no images found.
+Should be a few lines of code.
+I just take my time with these things.

 # Enjoy!